 4. Elite Training

-BTF and the HNs are working with UK Sport and Home Nation Sport’s Councils to consider a return to training for World-Class programme and Olympic and Paralympic Pathway athletes in accordance with government guidance.
-We are working closely with our athletes and training centres to provide a safe environment for a return to activity as soon as possible according to the restrictions within each Home Nation.
-For more information about government advice for elite sport in England click here.
-As soon as there is relevant advice in Scotland and Wales, links to that information will be added here.
-For more information click here.
+BTF and the HNs are working with UK Sport and the respective Home Nation Sport’s Councils for World-Class programme and Olympic and Paralympic Pathway athletes in accordance with government guidance.
+We are working closely with our athletes and training centres to provide a safe environment for training according to the restrictions within each Home Nation.

 5. International Age Group Racing